 Commercial and Industrial Design

 Most commercial and industrial designers are employed in manufacturing or architecture, engineering, and related services.
-Increased demand for industrial designers will stem from continued emphasis on the quality and safety of products, demand for new products that are easy and comfortable to use, and the development of high-technology products in medicine, transportation, and other fields.
 Median annual income for commercial and industrial designers was $52,000 in 2002.

 Fashion designers design clothing and accessories.
 Most fashion designers work for apparel manufacturers, creating men's, women's, and children's fashions for the mass market.
-Demand for fashion designers should remain strong, with consumers seeking new fashions and fresh styles of apparel, but employment growth will be slowed by declines in the apparel manufacturing industries.
 The average income of a fashion designer was $51,000 in 2002.

 Set & Exhibit Design

 Set and exhibit designers create sets for movie, television, and theater productions and design special exhibition displays.
 They study scripts, confer with directors and other designers, and conduct research on the historical period, fashion, and architectural styles.
 They then produce sketches or scale models to guide in the construction of the actual sets or exhibit spaces.
 Exhibit designers work with curators, art and museum directors, and trade-show sponsors to determine the most effective use of available space.
-Despite faster-than-average growth for set and exhibit designers, few job openings will result because of the limited number of jobs in the field.
 Set & exhibit designers earned about $34,000 a year on average in 2002.